 *You can use 64-bit versions on your 32-bit computer.
 It may not be optimal, but perhaps good enough.

 Java Runtime (JRE)

-You need to have Java Runtime (JRE) installed on your computer before you can run CiteSpace.
+Java Runtime (JRE) is required to run CiteSpace.
 Make sure you install the JRE that matches to your system.
 If you have a 32-bit system, you need to install the JRE for Windows x86.
 If you have a 64-bit system, install the JRE for Windows x64.
-CiteSpace is currently optimized for Windows 64-bit with Java 7.
+CiteSpace is currently optimized for Windows 64-bit with Java 8.

 Memory or RAM